 Crafting a Seamless API User Experience

-When building an API, we often focus on the product’s UI and UX, overlooking the importance of creating a good UX for APIs themselves.
-This oversight can lead to development bottlenecks and slow down product execution.
+When building an API, it’s easy to focus on the product’s UI and UX, overlooking the importance of creating a good UX for APIs themselves.
+However, this oversight can lead to development bottlenecks and slow down product execution.
 In this article, we’ll explore best practices and guidelines to build better UX for APIs, particularly RESTful APIs.

 REST API Design Fundamentals